rsinghlab/AltumAge/README.md

-# DeepAge
+# AltumAge

-The summary files are CSVs containing detailed information regarding the performance of DeepAge and Horvath's 2013 model by data set.
+The summary files are CSVs containing detailed information regarding the performance of AltumAge and Horvath's 2013 model by data set.

 The instructions to use DeepAge are as follows: